dstroot/blog-next/_posts/2021-07-28-culture-measue-what-you-treasure.md

 ---
 title: 'Culture - Measure what you Treasure'
-excerpt: How do you actually measure culture?
-When determining how to measure culture note that culture is an outcome.
+excerpt: When measuring culture note that culture is an outcome.
 If you could measure culture directly, you would be measuring a result - e.g. the current state (kind of like reading the speedometer in your car).
-Does simply knowing the current state help you improve it?
+Does simply knowing the current state help you improve it, or do you have to go deeper?
 coverImage: /assets/blog/img/culture.jpg
 date: '2021-07-28'
-published: false
+published: true
 author:
   name: Dan Stroot
   picture: /assets/blog/authors/dan.jpeg